I recently completed a full year without drinking a single drop of alcohol.

 Luckily, I already had a great girlfriend before I started my 1 year no alcohol challenge.
 I stick to a monogamous relationship, I trained, worked and read books.

-I certainly missed banging new girls but I will not complain.
+I certainly missed banging new girls every once in a while but I will not complain.

 #4) Less social life